credativ/plutono/docs/sources/datasources/influxdb.md

 ## Flux support

-> Starting in v7.1, Grafana can execute Flux queries.
+> Starting in v7.1, Plutono can execute Flux queries.

 The client supports Flux running on InfluxDB 1.8+.
 See [1.8 compatibility](https://github.com/influxdata/influxdb-client-go/#influxdb-18-api-compatibility) for more information and connection details.